 The US' official position was to repeat the same reasoning presented by the Mexican Attorney General's office.
 However, what concern was expressed publicly differed from what they knew already.
 Along with confidential informants throughout the Beltran Leyva Organization (BLO), the US Embassy in Acapulco and Mexico City also has access to influential figures in Mexico.
 Its impossible for them to not know their funds were connected to the human rights abuse.US Links: Soldiers At Iguala Base, Federal Police, AR-15, Uniforms etc.

-The equipment used in the Mexican military is sourced from the US arms via Plan Merida.
+The equipment used in the Mexican military is sourced from the US; arms, training and personnel make their way into Mexico via Plan Merida.
 Money is not directly exchanged between the Mexican government and the United States or vice.
-Instead, a credit is assigned to the items and US taxpayers finance the gifting of equipment, while Mexican taxpayers pay a heftier bill for its long term maintanence.
+Instead, a credit is assigned to the items and US taxpayers finance the transfer of equipment, while Mexican taxpayers also pay a heftier bill for its long term maintanence.
 They also suffer the much more real cost of being at the wrong end of those weapons.
 The training for police is often overseen by US military advisors.
 They often times also develop contacts with Mexican troops and can siphon intelligence to the US via these contacts.